DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 With this ODM topology in place, you can access to web applications to author, deploy, and test your rule-based decision services.
 * Decision Center console: http://DECISION-CENTER-EXTERNAL-IP:PORT/decisioncenter/t/library

    * Login with the rtsAdmin/rtsAdmin user name and password.
-You should see the following project library:
+You can see the following project library:
    * ![Decision Center](images/ODM-Kubernetes-gcloud-decisioncenter.png)

 * Decision Server console: http://DECISION-SERVER-CONSOLE-EXTERNAL-IP:PORT/res